Facebook Offers are now available to all Pages with 400 or more Likes. Great, right??

 Yes, the old Facebook Offers were completely free.
 Completely awesome.
 And completely too good to be true.

-When you use the new Facebook Offers, your first campaign will be free.
+When you use the new Facebook Offers, your first The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. will be free.
 Your second will cost a minimum of $5-10.

 It’s not clear yet exactly how this will work, but it appears that Offers are essentially being combined with Promoted Posts.
 In other words, you aren’t paying for both, but you’ll be paying what you’d typically pay to promote a Facebook Post.
 There just won’t be an option.